-Term Description Assessment The purposeful and systematic collection of evidence about children's achievements.
-Assessment task A tool or instrument to gather evidence of children's achievement.
+Term Description Assessment The purposeful and systematic collection of evidence about students' achievements.
+Assessment task A tool or instrument to gather evidence of students' achievement.

 Mathematics standards elaborations

 The standards elaborations for Mathematics have been developed from the proficiency strands Understanding, Fluency, Problem Solving and Reasoning.